d0c-n3o/tune-up-script-4-ctfs/README.md

 # Junior InCTF Writeup
 Writeups for Junior InCTF 2018.

-Note: Writeup is incomplete as they removed the challenges as I was writing this writeup. ??? in solutions indicate that I don't know what was there and I vaguely from my memory provided the solution.
+Note: Writeup is incomplete as they removed the challenges as I was writing this writeup.
+You might find some missing softwares or module please install those scripts using this script :- https://

 ## About CTF